michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/04_updating_terminal.md

 `C:\Users\<user>\AppData\Local\Packages\CanonicalGroupLimited.UbuntuonWindows_79rhkp1fndgsc\LocalState\rootfs`

-4. If you want to create your own custom commandline prompt you can check out [bashrcgenerator.com](bashrcgenerator.com) or [ezprompt.net](ezprompt.net) and use the code that provide instead of the code here.
+4. If you want to create your own custom command line prompt you can check out [bashrcgenerator.com](bashrcgenerator.com) or [ezprompt.net](ezprompt.net) and use the code that provide instead of the code here.

 ### Installing Software